xunilrj/akka.patterns/README.md

     shared kernel, partner, or customer-supplier relationship [...]
 As a downstream client, create an isolating layer to provide your system with functionality of the upstream system in terms of your own domain model.
+    [...]
+    A Domain Service (7) can be defined in the downstream Context for each type of Anticorruption Layer.
+You may also put an Anticorruption Layer behind a Repository (12) interface.
+If using REST, a client Domain Service implementation accesses a remote Open Host Service.
+Server responses produce representations as a Published Language.
+The downstream Anticorruption Layer translates representations into domain objects of its local Context.

     Open Host Service: Define a protocol that gives access to your subsystem as a set of services.
+    [...]
+    This pattern can be implemented as REST-based resources [...]
+We generally think of Open Host Service as a remote procedure call (RPC) API, but it can be implemented using message exchange.

     Published Language: The translation between the models of two Bounded Contexts requires a common language.
 Use a well-documented shared language that can express the necessary domain information as a common medium of communication [...]
+    [...]
+    This can be implemented [...] as an XML schema.
+When expressed with REST-based services, the Published Language is rendered as representations of domain concepts. [...]
+    It is also possible to render representations as Google Protocol Buffers.
+If you are publishing Web user interfaces, it might also include HTML representations.
+One advantage to using REST is that each client can specify its preferred Published Language, and the resources render representations in the requested content type.
+REST also has the advantage of producing hypermedia representations, which facilitates HATEOAS.
+    Hypermedia makes a Published Language very dynamic and interactive, enabling clients to navigate to sets of linked resources.
+The Language may be published using standard and/or custom media types.
+A Published Language is also used in an Event-Driven Architecture (4), where Domain Events (8) are delivered as messages to subscribing interested parties.

     Separate Ways: [...]
 If two sets of functionality have no significant relationship, they can be completely cut loose from each other.